Grace Hopper: COBOL

 In the spring of 1959, computer experts from industry and government were brought together in a two-day conference known as the Conference on Data Systems Languages (CODASYL).
 Hopper served as a technical consultant to the committee, and many of her former employees served on the short-term committee that defined the new language COBOL (an acronym for COmmon Business-Oriented Language).
 The new language extended Hopper's FLOW-MATIC language with some ideas from the IBM equivalent, COMTRAN.
 Hopper's belief that programs should be written in a language that was close to English (rather than in machine code or in languages close to machine code, such as assembly languages) was captured in the new business language, and COBOL went on to be the most ubiquitous business language to date.
 Among the members of the committee that worked on COBOL was Mount Holyoke College alumna Jean E. Sammet.

 From 1967 to 1977, Hopper served as the director of the Navy Programming Languages Group in the Navy's Office of Information Systems Planning and was promoted to the rank of captain in 1973.
 She developed validation software for COBOL and its compiler as part of a COBOL standardization program for the entire Navy.

 Standards

 In the 1970s, Hopper advocated for the Defense Department to replace large, centralized systems with networks of small, distributed computers.
-Any user on any computer node could access common databases located on the network.
+Any user on any computer node could access common databases on the network.
 She developed the implementation of standards for testing computer systems and components, most significantly for early programming languages such as FORTRAN and COBOL.
 The Navy tests for conformance to these standards led to significant convergence among the programming language dialects of the major computer vendors.
 In the 1980s, these tests (and their official administration) were assumed by the National Bureau of Standards (NBS), known today as the National Institute of Standards and Technology (NIST).